WFLX: News share with WPEC

+Partnership with WPTV

-It was announced on October 22, 2010, that the agreement with WPEC would end on December 31, 2010.
-On January 1, 2011, WPTV established a new partnership with WFLX and began producing the two-hour weekday morning show and nightly hour-long prime time newscast.
+It was announced on October 22, 2010, that the agreement with WPEC would end on December 31 2010.
+On January 1 2011, WPTV established a new partnership with WFLX and began producing the two-hour weekday morning show and nightly hour-long prime time newscast.
 These newscasts originate from a secondary set at WPTV's facilities on South Australian Avenue in downtown West Palm Beach (its mailing address actually says Banyan Boulevard, which is also known as 1st Street) and required the addition of more than a dozen new personnel.
 The new news agreement eventually led to WFLX's shared services agreement with WPTV later in 2011.

 WPTV's agreement marked the first time that a Scripps station has produced such a newscast since a now-defunct arrangement between WXYZ-TV and WKBD-TV (which was then a UPN affiliate) in Detroit.
 An entire new format was introduced and the coverage is different.
 On Friday and Sunday nights at 10:45, there is a fifteen-minute sports highlight show called The Wayne Akers Ford Sports Zone (named after a local dealership).
 On September 19, 2011, WPTV added a half-hour weekday late afternoon newscast to WFLX known as Fox 29 News First at 4.
 With this addition, there is now 57 hours of local news each week provided by the two stations.
-This addition makes it the third Fox affiliate to air a newscast produced by another station in the same market to carry a late afternoon or early evening newscast, along with WSYM-TV in Lansing, Michigan and WQRF in Rockford, Illinois.
-Fox 29 News - First at 4 was canceled in Fall of 2014 as WPTV shifted production of the half-hour from WFLX to WPTV and the newscast (now an hour-long) became The Now South Florida, as all Scripps stations adapted The Now branding for their 4:00 p.m. newscasts.
+This addition makes it the third Fox affiliate to air a newscast produced by another station in the same market to carry a late afternoon or early evening newscast, along with WSYM-TV in Lansing, Michigan, and WQRF in Rockford, Illinois.
+Fox 29 News - First at 4 was canceled in Fall of 2014 as WPTV shifted production of the half-hour from WFLX to WPTV and the newscast (now an hour-long) became The Now South Florida, as all Scripps stations adapted The Now branding for their 4 p.m. newscasts.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Until the network's shutdown on October 1, 2007, WFLX offered The Tube Music Network on its second digital subchannel and Comcast digital channel 220.
 From there on until fall 2011, WFLX-DT2 remained unoccupied but showed a simple station identification and the current time of day.
-This TV, which is currently not cleared in West Palm Beach, has been picked up by most Raycom Fox affiliates except for WFLX.
-The network has been airing on the second digital subchannel of Miami–Fort Lauderdale CW affiliate WSFL-TV which can be picked up over-the-air in southern areas of the market.
 On September 26, 2011, WFLX relaunched subchannel 29.2 with Bounce TV.